nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 Or you can upgrade just Nextcloud with this command::

- apt-get update && apt-get install owncloud
+ apt-get update && apt-get install nextcloud

 On Fedora, CentOS, and Red Hat Linux use ``yum`` to see all available updates::